-Disturbance to Sphagnum is assessed for habitats 4010 Wet heaths and 7130 Blanket bogs ( if active).
+Disturbance to Sphagnum is assessed for habitats 4010 Wet heaths, 7130 Blanket bogs (\ if active) and 7150 Rhynchosporion depressions.
 High levels of disturbed Sphagnum would indicate undesirable levels of grazers.
 For each of the habitats the target is for less than 10% of the Sphagnum cover to be crushed, broken and/or pulled up.